 I am a little over weight and have a thyroid problem but this started before I became over weight.
 If I go to the gym I am dripping wet by the time I leave and humiliated.
 I have been to the doctor the dermatologist the neurologist and they say there is nothing that they can do one of the dermatologist told me that they would have to cut my head off to solve the problem.
 If anyone has any ideas I am open to anything.
 I clean peoples houses for a living and let me tell you it is very, very embarrassing by the time I am done cause I am soaked.

 I am 47 I have had this problem for about 9 - 10 years now but in that time I have been a bit over weight and I have always enjoyed a drink after work.
 4 weeks ago I started a Healthy diet stopped the drinking.
-There has been a definite improvement My head sweats are still there but there is a 30 to 40% improvement.
-So I think the answer is change your lifestyle.
-Cut out booze fatty foods and get more exercise.

 Karen from WV

 It sounds like you have what I have- facial hyperhydrosis a.k.a. 'the sweating disease.'I have the exact same symptoms, and have had, for as long as I can remember, even as far back as elementary school.
 However, it got much worse, and became a problem when I gained weight and is progressively getting worse.